 High School students continue their efforts to light up villages after successful first distribution!

-The organization has had the absolute privilege to work with Tricia Peralta, Mark Lozano, Sierra Fan, Ben Turner, Lance Katigbak, Monica Recto, JV Valerio, Raffy Tanpho, and Cheska Rosas.
-Mark, JV, and Raffy are high school students living in Manila, Philippines.
-Lance, Tricia, and Cheska are freshmen studying at the University of the Philippines.
-Sierra is a senior at Gunn High School in Palo Alto, CA, and Ben Turner is a student at the Northern Alberta Institute of Technology in Canada.
+The organization has had the absolute privilege to work with Tricia Peralta, Mark Lozano, Sierra Fan, and Ben Turner.
+Tricia and Mark are students living in Manila, Philippines.
+Sierra Fan is a senior at Gunn High School in Palo Alto, CA, and Ben Turner is a student at the Northern Alberta Institute of Technology in Canada.